gummybears/sprockets/README.md

 ## Development

-Minification for stylesheets and javascript assets implemented.
+Minification CSS stylesheets implemented.
 Hot reloading of assets can be implemented via middleware, see the next example for the Kemal framework.

 ```
 class ReloadAssets < Kemal::Handler